aykevl/nrf-dfu/README.md

 ## DFU in bootloader

 Originally this DFU was written as a conventional bootloader, targeting a code size of ≤1kB (the flash page erase size of nRF51 chips).
-It should still work, but hasn't been well maintained.

 ## Usage